AwalaApp/specs/rs002-pki.md

 A Parcel Delivery Deauthorization (PDD) revokes one or more [PDAs](#parcel-delivery-authorization-pda).
 It may be requested by the endpoint or its gateway.

-An endpoint MUST use the [message transport binding](rs000-core.md#message-transport-bindings) to instruct its gateway to revoke its self-signed certificate or a specific PDA.
+An endpoint MUST use the [message transport binding](rs000-core.md#message-transport-bindings) to instruct its gateway to revoke its self-issued certificate or a specific PDA.
 Such a request MUST include the following data, serialized in the format determined by the binding:

 - (Required) The endpoint address affected by the deauthorization.
 This is needed in case the endpoint has multiple active certificates as a result of a key rotation.
 - (Optional) Serial numbers of the PDAs to revoke.
 It may be absent to revoke all the PDAs issued by the endpoint.